 The likelihood of finding yourself stranded on the north face of K2 while nipping out on your lunch break is highly unlikely.
 But if it were to happen it’d be nice to know that your outerwear is up to the job.
 That’s where the technical jacket comes in.

-These teched-out waterproofs are designed with the elements in mind, but don’t let that put you off.
+These high-tech waterproofs are designed with the elements in mind, but don’t let that put you off.
 While once upon a time functionality came at the sacrifice of styling, it’s now a very different story thanks in part to the rise of athleisure.

 The rocky middle ground that separates summer and winter is notoriously difficult to navigate.
 Step out in a thick coat and you can guarantee it’ll be 20 degrees come lunch time.
 Leave home in a T-shirt and the temperature will no doubt plummet before you even reach the office.
 The answer?
 A simple transitional layer that falls somewhere in the middle.

 An overshirt is the perfect garment for the job.
 It’s light, it’s simple and it’s ideal for layering up or down depending on what the weather decides to do from hour to hour.
-It’s a seriously versatile piece of kit and an absolute must in any man’s autumnal arsenal.
+It’s a seriously versatile piece of kit and an absolute must in any man’s fall arsenal.